arkency/event-bus/README.md

 EventBus.publish("exampleEventName", "Watson");
-/* After registering the subscription and publishing an event you should see "Hello, Watson!" printed in your browser's console. */
+/* After registering the subscription and publishing an event you should see "Hello, Watson!" printed in your console. */
 ````

 ## More than one event bus: